ustaxcourt/ef-cms/docs/entities/Case.md

 ### createdAt

-When the Case was added to the system.
+When the case was added to the system.

 > `date` | required

 ### docketNumber

-Unique Case ID in XXXXX-YY format.
+Unique case ID in XXXXX-YY format.

 > `string` | required